mollzilla/greenginn_assignment_m_rey/README.md

 20. Still not knowing which data to average, choose a value to test the functionality.
 21. Added responsivenes to average container via flexbox.

+22. At deployment, ran into an array of mistakes that could have been easily avoided  with more attention to detail: the homepage was added at the wrong place in package.json, causing it to deploy incorrectly.
+Luckily the mistake was fixed.